Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Data Analysis

 To illustrate the use of these models during an active outbreak, models were fit to the first six to ten weeks of each wave.
 The amount of data included varied by city and wave, but was chosen to include only a few weeks of data after the peak.
 Sensitivity analyses using different numbers of weeks of data in model fitting are presented in Supplementary Table 5.
 As in the simulation study, six models were fitted to encompass both compartmental structures and three alarm specifications.
+Alarms were based on smoothed cases and deaths over the past $m = 30$ days.
 Despite the simulation results indicating minimal benefit of incorporating undetected infections, all models incorporated this uncertainty.
 Prior distributions were specified as in Section \ref{estimation} and are detailed in Supplementary Tables 3 and 4.
 Priors for the probability of detection in Miami were specified based on the Institute for Health Metrics and Evaluation (IHME) estimates of total infections and reported cases in Florida during the corresponding waves, leading to prior means of 12\% in wave 1 and 34\% in wave 2 \citep{ihme_miami}.
 For Montr\'{e}al, these priors were based on IHME COVID-19 policy briefing on the percent of COVID-19 infections detected across Canada, with prior means of 25\% detection in wave 1 and 40\% detection in wave 2 \citep{ihme_canada}.
 Priors for the removal rate for hospitalized patients were chosen to reflect an average length of stay of 15 days \citep{alimohamadi2022hospital} and priors for the removal rate and IDD curve for infected but not hospitalized individuals were chosen to reflect an average seven day infectious period before recovery.
+The initial values in each compartment, $\{S_0, I_0, H_0, R_0, D_0\}$ or $\{S_0, I_0, R_0\}$, were estimated using strong priors based on the previous epidemic trajectory.
+Specific details on the specification are provided in Section 5.1 of the Supplementary Material.
 As in the simulation study, three chains were run and convergence established by a Gelman Rubin diagnostic value below 1.1.